MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 `grpc-gateway-out` option to specify the location of the gRPC gateway output files.
 In our case, we're gonna use the same `pb` folder, where we also store the output of the generated gRPC stubs.
-There's an option to write logs to standard error, but it's not very important, so we can ignore it.
-The more important option is the source relative paths, which will tell `protoc` to store the generated files in the folder that's relative to the root of our project.
+There's an option (`logtostderr=true`) to write logs to standard error, but it's not very important, so we can ignore it.
+The more important option is `paths=source_relative`, which will tell `protoc` to store the generated files in the folder that's relative to the root of our project.

 ```makefile